Bajan Free Party

 The Bajan Free Party is a minor political party in Barbados.
 It was formed on 1 October 2012 by Alex Mitchell and first contested the 2013 Barbadian general election under an electoral alliance called the Coalition of United Parties (CUP) with other minor parties such as the Kingdom Government of Barbados, and the People's Democratic Congress where it failed to win a seat.
 The CUP later contested the 2018 Barbadian general election adding the Barbados Integrity Movement to its coalition where after the CUP disbanded.
-It's political platform focuses on government transparency and Anti-corruption.
+Its political platform focuses on government transparency and Anti-corruption.